 Massey was born on April 5, 1938 in then racially segregated Hattiesburg, Mississippi.
 While in 10th grade, Massey passed an early entry examination for Morehouse College and began his college education at the age of 16 with a Ford Foundation fellowship.
 He obtained a Bachelor of Science degree in 1958 and a doctorate in physics from Washington University, St. Louis in 1966.
 He pursued post-doctoral training in theoretical physics from 1966 to 1968 at the University of Chicago-affiliated Argonne National Laboratories.

 Prior to NSF

-In 1968, Massey was appointed assistant professor of physics at the University of Illinois Urbana-Champaign (UIC).
+In 1968, Massey was appointed assistant professor of physics at the University of Illinois Urbana-Champaign (UIUC).
 As one of four blacks on a faculty of more than 5,000, Massey felt a strong need to promote science education for minorities, and he actively engaged in the recruitment, tutoring and counseling of black students at the university.